jundalisay/spblist/content/en/research/hitler/mein/volume-1/chapter-12.md

 - the energy* to for national self-preservation and
 - the will to hold on to one's own.

-> *Superphysics Note: The Germans were materially depleted compared to their enemies.
+{{< n n="The Germans were materially depleted compared to their enemies.
 This caused the loss of energy.
-This wrong belief became evident again in World War 2.
+This wrong belief became evident again in World War 2." >}}

 The best armament is only dead and worthless material as long as the spirit is wanting which makes men willing and determined to avail themselves of such weapons.